 You can print QR Codes on anything or display them digitally on anything with a screen.
 They can direct customers to any URL, whether it’s your e-commerce store or the website for your point-of-sale (POS) payment system, making integrations simple and efficient.

 For example, a business can add QR Codes to their invoices that direct customers to a payment page with multiple payment options where they can enter their card details and complete the transaction.
-Or, a business currently making sales on an iPad with a card reader could also display a QR Code as a payment option.
+Or, a business currently making sales on an iPad with a card reader could also display a QR Code from a payment generator as a payment option.

 QR Codes take a traditional transaction method to the next level and offer better customer service without requiring an overhaul of existing systems.